-- (xii) The Commission may impose penalties for violations of this Ordinance or any Compact. - (xiii) The Commission may, in the name of the Tribe, bring any civil action or criminal complaint in the courts of the Tribe, or any competent Federal Court System to enforce the provisions of this Ordinance or to enjoin or otherwise prevent any violation of this Ordinance, the Act or the Compact, occurring where Wyandotte gaming is conducted.
-The bringing of any such action by the Commission shall not be deemed to be a waiver of suit immunity by the Commission or the Tribe, - (xiv) The Commission may receive any complaint from an employee of the Enterprise or any member of the public who is, or claims to be, adversely affected by an act or omission of the Enterprise or any employee thereof which is asserted to violate this Ordinance, or any Compact, and may impose such remedial action as it deems appropriate to bring the Enterprise into compliance with such provisions.
+- (xi) The Commission may impose penalties for violations of this Ordinance or any Compact. - (xii) The Commission may, in the name of the Nation, bring any civil action or criminal complaint in the courts of the Nation, or any competent Federal or State Court System to enforce the provisions of this Ordinance or to enjoin or otherwise prevent any violation of this Ordinance, the Act or the Compact, occurring where Wyandotte gaming is conducted.
+The bringing of any such action by the Commission shall not be deemed to be a waiver of suit immunity by the Commission or the Nation - (xiii) The Commission may receive any complaint from an employee of the Enterprise or a management contractor or any member of the public who is, or claims to be, adversely affected by an act or omission of the Enterprise or any management contractor or any employee thereof which is asserted to violate this Ordinance, or any Compact, and may impose such remedial action as it deems appropriate to bring the Enterprise or any management contractor into compliance with such provisions.
 The Commission may for this purpose, in its sole discretion, conduct a hearing and receive evidence with regard to such complaint if it deems an evidentiary proceeding useful in the resolution of the complaint.

-- The Commission shall adopt an annual operating (xv)budget which shall be subject to the approval of the Tribal Business Committee and may in accordance with said budget employ such staff from time to time as it deems necessary to fulfill its responsibilities under this Ordinance, and may retain legal counsel, consultants and other professional services including investigative services to assist the Commission with respect to any of the issues over which the Commission exercises jurisdiction.
-The expenses of the Commission in accordance with such budget shall be assessed against the Enterprise and the Enterprise shall pay such assessments to the Tribe. - (xvi) The Commission may employ inspectors to conduct background investigations on key employees and primary management officials.
+- (xiv) The Commission shall adopt an annual operating budget which shall be subject to the approval of the Board of Directors and may in accordance with said budget employ such staff from time to time as it deems necessary to fulfill its responsibilities under this Ordinance, and may retain legal counsel, consultants and other professional services including investigative services to assist the Commission with respect to any of the issues over which the Commission exercises jurisdiction.
+The expenses of the Commission in accordance with such budget shall be assessed against the Enterprise and the Enterprise shall pay such assessments the Nation. - (xv) The Commission may employ Background Inspectors to conduct background investigations on key employees and primary management officials.
 Any inspector employed to assist in the background investigations may be assigned to work under and report to the Executive Director.
-Inspectors employed to conduct background investigations shall not be licensed as a gaming employee.

-(c) Chairman.
-The Chairman of the Commission or any other member of the Commission acting in the absence of the Chairman may, whenever he deems it necessary to protect the public interest in the integrity of Tribal gaming operations, issue in the name of the Commission any order which the Commission has the power to issue, to the Enterprise or to any employee or contractor of the Enterprise or to any other person within the jurisdiction of the Tribe, to take any action or cease and desist from any action as may be required to protect to the public interest; provided, that such order shall be subject to review by the Commission at its earliest opportunity, whereupon it may be confirmed or vacated by the Commission.
+Background Inspectors employed to conduct background investigations shall not be licensed as a gaming employee. - (c) Chairman.
+The Chairman of the Commission or any other member of the Commission acting in the absence of the Chairman may, whenever he deems it necessary to protect the public interest in the integrity of Tribal gaming operations, issue in the name of the Commission any order which the Commission has the power to issue, to the Enterprise or to any employee or contractor of the Enterprise or to any other person within the jurisdiction of the Nation, to take any action or cease and desist from any action as may be required to protect to the public interest; provided, that such order shall be subject to review by the Commission at its earliest opportunity, whereupon it may be confirmed or vacated by the Commission.